• Skip to primary navigation

 Typically, I plant wildflowers in among my vegetable crops and around my fruit trees to draw in the beneficial insects.
 I don’t put too much thought into design, to be honest.
 If it’s pretty, useful in the garden and helpful to the bees, I’ll probably plunk it in somewhere.

 It’s easy to integrate herbs, especially, into any garden – even container gardens!
 We can teach you how to grow herbs this year in pots, even if you don’t have garden space for them.
-Check out our book, Herbs in the Bathtub to learn more!
+Check out our book, The Potted Herb to learn more!

 Bee Plants for Each Region